PCV is a chemotherapy treatment used to treat brain tumours.

 Your nurse will give you vincristine as a drip (infusion) through your cannula.
 This takes about ten minutes.
 The nurse will stay with you during this.
 You will then be given a dose of lomustine capsules to take.

-On the same or on the following day you start taking a 10-day course of procarbazine capsules.
+On the same day or the following day, you start taking a 10-day course of procarbazine capsules.

 When the chemotherapy is being given

-Some people might have side effects while they are having vincristine:
+Some people might have side effects while they are having PCV:

 The drug leaks outside the vein